-Firefighting shafts (see Figure 20) are provided in larger buildings to help firefighters reach floors farther away from the building's access point.
+Firefighting shafts are provided in larger buildings to help firefighters reach floors farther away from the building's access point.
 They enable firefighting operations to start quickly and in comparative safety by providing a safe route from the point of entry to the floor where the fire has occurred.